oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

 ### vDisk Profile in engine

-In order to define more natural coupling of the SLA to a vDisk of VM, we define a new concept called vDisk Profile in engine as network Profile.
+In order to define more natural coupling of the SLA to a vDisk of VM, we define a new concept called vDisk Profile in engine as disk Profile.
 This will wrap few of the properties currently defined directly on the vDisk.

 vDisk profile includes:

 *   initial IO bandwidth limit value(optional, e.g. total_bytes_sec, if not set, it is 0 which implies no limit)
-*   MOM auto tuning range: max bandwidth limit, min bandwidth limit(required)
+*   MOM auto tuning range: min bandwidth limit(required)
-*   MOM auto tuning percent: decreased percent when congestion is detected, increased percent when no congestion is not detected
+*   priority: higher priority has smaller value
 *   other existing vDisk info

-A new average latency threshold (e.g.s/MB) should be added to storage domain and set in engine.
-This can be set at SD creation and stored in meta data of that domain.

 We suggest to use total_bytes_sec only as IO bandwidth limit, since it includes reading an writing operations and takes the IO size into account.